Creating your first Kubernetes cluster

 namespace: kube-system

-Running these commands will import the configurations we created above.
+Running these command will import the configurations we created above.

 kubectl apply -f service-account.yaml